 - Understands that the vision needs to be strategic in taking into account market realities and current or potential institutional strengths.

-- Ability to combine a data-driven appraisal of today's realities with the ability to scan the horizon, especially concerning competition and technological change.
+- Ability to combine a data-driven appraisal of today’s realities with the ability to scan the horizon, especially with respect to competition and technological change.

 - Works to advance a strong and collaborative relationship between the CEO and trustees through transparency, confidentiality, and mutual respect.